 What has been your most memorable experience whilst working for SPANA?

 The most memorable case for me was when I helped Little Ray of Sunshine or “Ray” for short.
 Ray was attacked by a leopard and had huge bite and claw wounds all over his body which had become infected.
 He’s happily back on his feet now and even lets us groom and pet him.

-What are your main goals for helping working animals in Botswana for the next year?
+What are your main goals for helping working animals in Botswana?

 I want to make as many people as possible aware of SPANA’s work in Botswana.
 It’s important that they understand that we’re here to help.